Sequentially Teaching Sequential Tasks $(ST)^2$: Teaching Robots Long-horizon Manipulation Skills: Experiment

 \subsection{Problem Complexity and Task Analysis}

-\begin{scontents}[store-env=fmea usage 1] The supermarket restocking task has been selected through \gls{fmea} principles \cite{fmea}, a structured methodology for evaluating task complexity, identifying potential failure points, and assessing overall system performance, crucial aspects to \gls{iil}, where ensuring reliability is critical.
+The supermarket restocking task has been selected through \gls{fmea} principles \cite{fmea}, a structured methodology for evaluating task complexity, identifying potential failure points, and assessing overall system performance, crucial aspects to \gls{iil}, where ensuring reliability is critical.

 Regarding the task's complexity, we first decompose it to its minimum granularity, identifying individual steps involved in its execution, as summarized in Table \ref{table:tasks}.
 For each step, Table \ref{table:fmea} presents a summary of the identified potential failures, such as inaccuracies in motion replication, incorrect mental models, or hardware limitations, and their potential effects on performance, safety, and efficiency, enabling us to pinpoint critical vulnerabilities in both the learning and execution phases.
-Although the restocking problem might seem simplistic, it is clear that it is challenging, and many errors can occur in practice. \end{scontents}
+Although the restocking problem might seem simplistic, it is clear that it is challenging, and many errors can occur in practice.